 The WDNR determined requirements for lead water service lateral replacements, and the Utility is targeting lead service lateral replacement in four specific areas for 2017:

-Schools and Licensed Daycares: Schools and licensed Daycares who have a lead water service lateral may qualify for complete lead lateral replacement under the program.
+Schools and Daycares: Schools and licensed or certified daycares who have a lead water service lateral can qualify for complete lead lateral replacement under the program.

 Disrupted lead water laterals: Lead water laterals may get disturbed when underground utilities are installed, replaced, or repaired.
 Any physical contact with or around the lateral can cause damage to it, whether through handling, moving, lifting, bending, or point load.
 There is growing evidence that disruption of an old lead water lateral can release particulate lead, which is not prevented by the interior phosphate coating within the lead pipe.
 Customers who replace a disrupted or likely to be disrupted lead water service lateral can qualify for a rebate paid directly to their prequalified plumber of up to $2,500.